Get Got the Lead Out

 In addition to supporting existing efforts, our community-driven contingency plan engaged all 7 government agencies required to authorize removal.
 As momentum picked up throughout the community, petition signatures grew, more parties got involved, and media covered developments along the way, the consensus became clear: get the lead out.
 And that’s exactly what happened.

-Where are the cables?
+Where were the cables?

 Removed forever